dev-cafe/cmake-cookbook/chapter-01/recipe-03/README.md

-# Building and Linking Static and Shared Libraries
+# Building and linking static and shared libraries

 Abstract to be written ...